guybrush77/rapidobj/README.md

 Constructor used to specify .mtl file's relative or absolute search path and [loading policy](#load-policy).

 A relative search path's current directory is .obj file's parent folder.
-A relative search path only applies to the [`ParseFile`](#parsefile) function.
-Specifying a relative search path for the [`ParseStream`](#parsestream) function will generate an error.
+A relative search path only applies to the [`ParseFile`](#parsefile) function; specifying a relative search path for the [`ParseStream`](#parsestream) function will generate an error.

 <details>
 <summary><i>Show examples</i></summary>